Constructing Wadge classes

 We conclude this section with some basic facts that will not be needed in the rest of the paper, but hopefully will help the reader in understanding how Wadge classes behave.
+In order to simplify the discussion, we will assume that $\AD$ holds until the end of this section.
 Given a zero-dimensional Polish space $Z$, define

 Given $p,q\in\Wa(Z)$, define $p\prec q$ if $\bG\subseteq\bL$ for every $\bG\in p$ and $\bL\in q$.
 Using Lemma \ref{wadgelemma} and Theorem \ref{wellfounded}, one sees that the ordering $\prec$ on $\Wa(Z)$ is a well-order.
 Therefore, there exists an order-isomorphism $\phi:\Wa(Z)\longrightarrow\Theta$ for some ordinal $\Theta$.\footnote{\,For a characterization of $\Theta$, see \cite[Definition 0.1 and Lemma 0.2]{solovay}.} The reason for the ``1+'' in the definition below is simply a matter of technical convenience (see \cite[page 45]{andrettahjorthneeman}). \begin{definition} Let $Z$ be a zero-dimensional Polish space, and let $\bG$ be a Wadge class in $Z$.
 Define